Music as Signal

 signals of warmth

-Lady Garfield is the experimental signal field within the broader LUX143 ecosystem.
+Lady Garfield is the experimental signal layer within Liya Bellmaris's narrative rendering of LUX143.
 Unlike the more coherent narrative cycles of Liya Bellmaris or LUX43, this space remains intentionally open.

 A place for playful experiments, seasonal stories, satire, emotional sketches, strange signals, narrative prototypes, and musical fragments that do not fully belong anywhere else.